-Being, acting, thinking, and working “smart” can mean a lot of things.
-When it comes to separating healthy discussions from ugly arguments, there are two specific types of “smarts” that we need to understand.
-For the sake of clarity, I’m going to refer to them as “knowledge” and “intelligence.”
+Being, acting, thinking, and working “smart” can mean many things.
+However, when separating healthy discussions from unhealthy arguments, there are two specific types of “smarts” that we need to understand.
+For clarity, I will refer to them as “knowledge” and “intelligence.”

 - Knowledge: The things that you know.
 Facts and information that you can bring up in conversation and use to back up your claims.

 Knowledge is an essential building block of healthy conversation.
 Without tangible facts, emotional thoughts and opinions will be running the show, and we don’t want that.
-But leaning too heavily on knowledge to make a point creates a push toward superiority, and thus to polarization.
-We all must use our intelligence as well, not just to critically process the knowledge on the table, but also to know when offering up more facts and figures isn’t what’s missing from the debate.
+However, leaning too heavily on knowledge to make a point pushes toward superiority and furthers polarization.
+We all must use our intelligence as well, not just to critically process the knowledge on the table but also to know when offering up more facts and figures isn’t what’s missing from the debate.

 There is rarely a shortage, particularly in the 21st century, of facts and figures to support any opinion in a debate.
-And calling back to point #2, that’s rarely what’s missing from healthy discussions.
+And calling back to point #2, facts and figures are rarely what’s missing from healthy discussions.
 What is missing is empathy.

-Healthy debate, contrary to popular belief, is not about crushing your counterpart with your vast library of knowledge.
-Intelligent debate is a joint effort to explore and evaluate two conflicting baskets of information and opinion.
+Contrary to popular belief, healthy debate is not about crushing your counterpart with your vast library of knowledge.
+Instead, intelligent debate is a joint effort to explore and evaluate two conflicting baskets of information and opinion.

 How to Fix It

 - Do NOT directly attack the information that others offer; no matter how invalid it looks to you, that will not help.
-Find another route to helping them see your perspective
+Find another route to guide them to see your perspective.

 6. Moving From a Fixed Mindset to a Growth Mindset

-Even in the midst of trying to influence someone else’s opinion or understanding, you too will still always have room to grow.
-And that is the beauty of it.
-By letting go of a need to validate whether you were “right” or “wrong” initially, you open yourself up to the possibility to learn, maintain an open mind, and no matter the outcome, develop a deeper and more rounded understanding of the issue.
+Even while trying to influence someone else’s opinion or understanding, you will still always have room to grow.
+That is the beauty of it.
+By letting go of a need to validate whether you were “right” or “wrong,” you open yourself up to the possibility to learn, maintain an open mind, and, no matter the outcome, develop a deeper and more rounded understanding of the issue.

 When you cultivate a spirit of growth through healthy discussions, others are sure to follow.
-Turn away from the fixed mindset, and say yes to growth.
+So turn away from the fixed mindset, and say yes to growth.

 How to Fix It

-- Be wrong; When you learn or realize something new, own it.
+- Be wrong; When you discover or realize something new, own it.
 There’s no shame in learning; the only shame is in trying not to learn

 Let’s Save the World with Healthy Discussions

-In times like these (which, again, you could sub out for pretty much any other times and it still fits), we’d all do well to start having better healthy discussions.
-Emotions run high on difficult issues.
-And working with our emotions, as well as those of others, is much more effective than trying to overpower them with logic and overwhelming erudition.
+In times like these (which, again, you could sub out for pretty much any other times, and it still fits), we’d all do well to start having better healthy discussions.
+Emotions run high on complex issues.
+Working with our feelings is much more effective than trying to overpower them with logic and overwhelming erudition.
 Understanding is a path through conflicted waters.
-And it is most needed at the times when it is hardest to achieve.
+And it is most needed at times when it is hardest to achieve.